Cited from real sources 6 min read Updated May 2026

 Get 108 product & growth frameworks.

-From Jen Abel, Jason Lemkin, Elena Vera, and 49 more.
+From Hamilton Helmer, Bill Carr, Rahul Vohra, and 48 more.
 Drop one .md into Claude, Cursor, or ChatGPT.
 Your AI cites practitioners, not guesses.

 See the pack